inclusive-design/website-cities/content/resources/co-design-project-directions/index.md

 ### TRY

-- Select a broad topic that you would like to explore through a co-design activity
+- Select a broad topic that you would like to explore through a co-design activity.
 - Invite participants to an open process of exploring and refining the directions you want to take with this topic.
 - Work directly with the participants when possible, otherwise work with groups and organizations that advocate for your participants.
 This can be done in person, or via collaborative online tools, such as shared google documents to enable remote collaboration.
 - Discuss the following questions with your collaborators to refine the theme (share personal experiences):